pappybuck/Sudoku/README.md

 All completed or compiled versions of the code can be seen in the Completed folder.

 # Python:
-  Utilizes Numpy.
-  Loads file in 40 seconds and runs all quizzes in 49 minutes.
+  Solves all quizzes in 34 minutes and 18 seconds.

 # C#:
   Solves all quizzes in 39 seconds.